microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 The HLSL team will implement automation to make sure the SPIRV-Headers and SPIRV-Tools submodules stay up to date.
 This will allow issues related to such submodules to be detected before an official qualification run.
-The details of such automation are not within the scope of this release.
+The details of such automation are not within the scope of this release strategy.